timflutre/perso/README.md

 I provide these files without any warranty, more for me (as a backup), yet they can be useful to others.
 As such, some files have a license (GPL) whereas others are simply in the public domain.

-Here is a list of free softwares I find useful:
+# List of free softwares I find useful

 - text editor / éditeur de texte: [Emacs](https://en.wikipedia.org/wiki/Emacs)
   - with [packages](https://www.gnu.org/software/emacs/manual/html_node/emacs/Packages.html) auctex, auto-complete, ess and polymode
 - version control / gestion de versions: [Git](https://en.wikipedia.org/wiki/Git)